Website Launch Checklist: Key Highlights

 McDonald’s homepage relies on its brand equity to attract customers, mentioning the Big Mac, Quarter Pounder and McNuggets all in the hero section:

-Meanwhile, Wendy’s utilizes a more exciting design with a video in the hero section, a CTA directing visitors to food delivery service Deliveroo and their playful tone of voice to entice customers away from McDonald’s.
+Meanwhile, Wendy’s uses a more exciting design with a video in the hero section, a CTA directing visitors to food delivery service Deliveroo and their playful tone of voice to entice customers away from McDonald’s.

 13. Define Your Unique Value Proposition (UVP)